nlpcsh/TA.HQC.Hangman-2/README.md

 20. Add filename validation method in Validator class and use it in WordSelectorFromFile class
 21. Add interface IExporter and class FileExporter
 22. Move SaveToTxtFile() method in FileExporter class
+23. Changed Singleton Pattern in ScoreBoard class to be thread save